 - Using to avoid or relieve withdrawal symptoms

 According to the DSM-5, the handbook on mental health, experiencing just two or of these symptoms in a 12-month period constitutes as a possible cannabis use disorder.

 While this could be a bit exaggerated by some people’s standards, it is safe to say that, in some cases, marijuana does pose a risk for dependency.
 Whether it is addictive or not all comes down to the way addiction is defined.
 If someone is using marijuana in a compulsive way, that is interfering with their relationships and responsibilities, it could be considered an addiction.

 Alcohol and Marijuana Compared

 And although the very different in the way they affect a person, alcohol and marijuana are often compared.
 For example, a person who drinks socially a few times a week with friends wouldn’t be considered an addict.
-Neither would the marijuana smoker who uses relax once in a while.
+Neither would the marijuana smoker who uses to relax once in a while.
 A person pouring themselves a glass of vodka before work every day would be a different story.
 So would the marijuana smoker who feels they can’t start the day without using.

 For the chronic marijuana smoker, a typical day might involve smoking soon after they’ve woken up, a few more hits in the afternoon, and more marijuana at the end of the day.
 For many people marijuana use is a way of life and they don’t do anything without it.
 Those with a heavy marijuana habit will use it consistently throughout the day.
 Smoking before, during, and after work is regular routine.
-For many people with a dependency to weed, they’ll use it even when they don’t feel like they’re getting high.
+For many people with a dependency to weed, they’ll use it even when they don’t feel like getting high.
 It just turns into something to “get a head change” or make the mundane tasks they do all day long seem more interesting.